Almost all the Japanese swords for sale on eBay are not what they seem.

 After all is said and done, "if it seems too good to be true it probably is" and "caveat emptor: buyer beware" apply doubly to eBay.

 Local businesses that offer Japanese swords for sale are a much safer option.
-While many import their swords from the big suppliers the eBayers get their swords from, they are upfront about what they are selling.
+While many import their swords from the same big suppliers the eBayers get their swords from, they are upfront about what they are selling.

 They also inspect their swords and reject the swords that the eBayers are happy to sell, ensuring you get the best quality swords and value for your money.
 They contribute to the community, employing people, paying taxes and duties and dealing with customer service issues that arise in the right way.